LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 # The Libraries

 ## Animations (`ix.anim`)
 Clockwork features many functions to set up animations for a specific model.
-Helix too has this functionality.
-Helix has one function instead that pairs a model to a specific "animation class" (grouping of animation types).
+Lilia too has this functionality.
+Lilia has one function instead that pairs a model to a specific "animation class" (grouping of animation types).
 So, all one needs to do is find the appropriate animation class to match the model with.
 Looking at the Clockwork function name should tell you.

 ```
 -- before